European Cars and the German Grand Prix

 Day 7 — Stuttgart

 Begin today with a guided tour of the Porsche Museum.
-From the atrium lobby, ascend the fast moving escalator affectionately known as “a stairway to heaven” for Porsche enthusiasts and arrive in front of an aluminium-body Type 64 racecar, considered the ancestor of all Porsches.
+From the atrium lobby, ascend the fast moving escalator affectionately known as “a stairway to heaven” for Porsche enthusiasts and arrive in front of an aluminum-body Type 64 racecar, considered the ancestor of all Porsches.
 Visit the Kienle Automobiltechnik – one of the world’s finest independent Mercedes-Benz restoration and sales facilities.
 This afternoon, visit the impressive Mercedes Museum in nearby Unterturkheim.
 A curator-led tour includes the world’s oldest practical car, Karl Benz’s 1886 Motorenwagen, and Nicolaus Otto’s gasoline engine that made it possible.
 Each floor of the museum features beautifully restored early racing cars, classic limousines, and great Mercedes models.
 Enjoy the evening and dinner at leisure.
 (B,L)

 Day 8 — Hockenheim